altgans/altgans.github.io/src/posts/linux-setup.md

 user = "jst"
 ```

-TODO The internet recommends to use `niri-session`,
+TODO: The internet recommends to use `niri-session`,
 but then notify doesn't get styled anymore -- `niri` works.

 2025-11-02 16:53